 OnePlus 7T: The Goldilocks

 Interestingly, the “T” series from OnePlus is all out of whack now.
-Originally, the OnePlus 3T was a nominal upgrade over the OnePlus 3.
+Initially, the OnePlus 3T was a minor upgrade over the OnePlus 3.
 Then, with the OnePlus 5T and the OnePlus 6T, the company instead introduced wholly new design elements, making the phones drastically different from their predecessors.

 The OnePlus 7T fits in well with this “backward” system since it features a whole new design as well as upgraded internals as compared to the OnePlus 7.
-For example, it brings over the triple-lens rear camera system of the OnePlus 7 Pro but in a brand new circular module.
+For example, it brings over the triple-lens rear camera system of the OnePlus 7 Pro but in a brand-new (and soon abandoned) circular module.
 It keeps the waterdrop notch of the OnePlus 7, but makes the screen slightly thinner and slightly taller, kind of like the OnePlus 7 Pro’s all-screen display.
-In fact, aside from the new camera module, the OnePlus 7T looks like someone mashed together a OnePlus 7 and a OnePlus 7 Pro, making it the best of both worlds.
+Aside from the new camera module, the OnePlus 7T looks like someone mashed together a OnePlus 7 and a OnePlus 7 Pro, making it the best of both worlds.